 where:

-• is the state variable,
+• is the derivative of the state vector,

 • is the system/state matrix,